FogSecurity/aws-iam/README.md

 Contact info@fogsecurity.io for help and feedback.
 Additions or feedback can be submitted here as well.

-This repository contains information parsed and processed from AWS IAM
+This repository contains information to help with tagging and tag compliance in AWS.

 ## Tagging